Mojo Marinade

 Grilled mojo chicken thighs on a speckled white plate atop a light blue surface.
 The chicken thighs are garnished with orange & lime wedges & zest.

 One of my favorite discoveries upon moving to Milwaukee for college was Cuban food.
 There’s a really legit Cuban restaurant in the heart of downtown Milwaukee.
 For whatever reason, eating there a handful of times in my first semester freshman year made Milwaukee feel like a place I could call home someday.
-(Ahem…their cute bartenders & extra-strong mojitos probably helped matters, too.
+(Ahem…their cute bartenders and extra-strong mojitos probably helped matters, too.
 You know how that goes. *wink*)

 Cuban-Style Mojo Marinade – Recipe Highlights